Will AI Replace Your Job or Just Your Raise? (2026)

 How fast is AI capability advancing?

 METR (Model Evaluation & Threat Research) benchmarks the autonomous task horizon — the duration of tasks that frontier AI models can complete at 50% success rate.
-As of 2026-02, the horizon stands at 719 hours, up from 60 hours one year prior.
-This means current models can autonomously execute multi-day work tasks that previously required human labor.
-The The Horizon tracks this benchmark over time.
+As of 2026-04, the horizon stands at 26 work-weeks of human task-time (1045 hours), up from 2 work-weeks (60 hours) one year prior.
+This means current models can autonomously execute multi-week work tasks that previously required human labor.
+The Horizon tracks this benchmark over time.

 Are tech companies still hiring?

-Tech sector (NAICS 51) job openings fell to 101K in 2025-12, down 50% from the 203K peak in 2025 09.
+Tech sector (NAICS 51) job openings fell to 87K in 2026-04, down 68% from the 274K peak in 2022 04.
 The collapse in openings reflects both the end of the pandemic hiring surge and the substitution effect of AI tools replacing roles that would previously have been filled by human workers.
 BLS JOLTS data shows information sector openings contracting faster than the broader labor market.
-The The Tech Drought tracks the full series.
+The Tech Drought tracks the full series.

 Which workers are most at risk from AI displacement?

 Entry-level and early-career workers face the steepest displacement risk.
-Youth unemployment (ages 16-24) sits at 8.5% as of 2026-03 — above the pre-pandemic low of 7.9% and nearly 1.5x the overall unemployment rate.
+Youth unemployment (ages 16-24) sits at 9.4% as of 2026-05 — above the pre-pandemic low of 7.9% and more than 2x the overall unemployment rate of 4.3%.
 Junior roles in content, customer service, coding, and data analysis are the most exposed to AI substitution because they involve routine cognitive tasks that current models handle competently.
 The displacement pipeline runs from AI adoption through rising capability to labor market effects.

 What is the American Worker Index and how does it connect to the ADI?

 The American Worker Index (AWI) is a companion composite that tracks AI-driven workforce displacement as an upstream force.
-It currently reads 83.0 (Crisis), built from five components: AI-attributed layoffs (25%), youth unemployment (25%), tech job openings (20%), AI adoption rate (15%), and AI capability growth (15%).
-The AWI is not part of the American Distress Index (currently 64.4, Elevated), but the two indexes are connected — when AI eliminates jobs, displaced workers deplete savings (Buffer Depletion), miss payments (Debt Stress), and enter the financial distress cascade the ADI measures.
+It currently reads 80.7 (Crisis), built from five components: AI-attributed layoffs (25%), youth unemployment (25%), tech job openings (20%), AI adoption rate (15%), and AI capability growth (15%).
+The AWI is not part of the American Distress Index (currently 44.6), but the two indexes are connected — when AI eliminates jobs, displaced workers deplete savings (the ADI's Safety Net & Buffer domain), miss payments (its Delinquency domain), and enter the financial distress cascade the ADI measures.